tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

 ## Analyze

 As previously mentioned, `EXPLAIN` will not run the query you pass in.
 This is why we've been dealing with estimations so far.
-If you want to get more accurate performance information, you will want to use `EXPLAIN ANALYZE`.
-With `ANALYZE`, the query will _actually_ be run.
-This allows the database to include information about run time, the actual number `row`s, and more.
+If you want to get more accurate performance information, you can use `EXPLAIN ANALYZE`.
+With `ANALYZE`, the query will _actually_ be run, allowing the query plan to include information about run time, the actual number `row`s, and more.

 Let's take a look at one of our previous queries and include an `ANALYZE`.